 PLAN can help all students—those who are college-bound as well as those who are likely to enter the workforce directly after high school.

 As a "pre-ACT" test, PLAN is a powerful predictor of success on the ACT.
 At the same time, many schools recognize the importance of PLAN testing for all students, as it focuses attention on both career preparation and improving academic achievement.

 Typically, PLAN is administered in the fall of the sophomore year.
 Contact the Central High School and Lake View High School counseling centers for test dates and registration deadlines.

 For more information about PLAN, visit the PLAN website.

 AP Examinations are administered each year in May and are available to students enrolled in the district's various AP Courses.
 The AP Exams test students' ability to perform at a college level and offer students the possibility to qualify for college credit.

-A more detailed AP Exam schedule can be found at the CollegeBoard website.
+AP Exams are held during two weeks in May.
+A detailed AP Exam schedule can be found at the CollegeBoard website.

 For more information about the AP program, contact Terrie Phillips at (325) 947-3838 x726.